 Please note: This course will not be added to Courses on Demand.
 Courses involving professional speakers and skills-based workshops generally do not get added to Courses on Demand.

 Who should attend: Mediators, arbitrators, parenting coordinators, and counsel attending med-arb

 Learning level: All levels

 Have you heard about "med-arb"?
-In med-arb, the "med-arbitrator" first attempts to help the disputing parties work out an agreement in a mediator's role, but should mediation fail, the med-arbitrator can then assume the role of an arbitrator and render a binding decision.
+In med-arb, the "med-arbitrator" first attempts to help the disputing parties work out an agreement in a mediator's role.
+But should mediation fail, the med-arbitrator can then assume the role of an arbitrator and render a binding decision.

 This course will take you through the key issues and elements of this innovative and exciting dispute resolution technique.
-You will explore the advantages and disadvantages of med-arb, review relevant med-arb case law, and practise the skills required for the med-arb process.
+You will explore the advantages and disadvantages of med-arb, review relevant med-arb case law, and practice the skills required for the med-arb process.